-You can also use consumer electronics control to bypass the remote completely.
+You can also use consumer electronics control to bypass the remote altogether.

-If you put a disc in your Blu-ray or DVD player it can automatically switch the TV to the correct input and display the movie.
+Putting a disc in your Blu-ray or DVD player can automatically switch the TV to the correct input and display the movie.

 HDMI-CEC enables you to control the functions of several devices connected to your television via HDMI ports.

 For example, you could use the remote for a Blu-ray player to control the television – or use the television remote to control the Blu-ray player.

 While the CEC protocol allows for several different commands, not all of them will be used by your devices.
 It will depend on the brand.